 For wildlife lovers, Madagascar is heaven.
 This vast island off the southwest coast of Africa has been isolated for so long that species have evolved here that exist nowhere else on Earth.
 Every type of life, from soaring trees to tiny insects, is a new discovery for those who venture here.

 The star attraction, though, is undoubtedly the lemurs.
 Some 101 different species have been identified, from tiny mouse lemurs to the biggest lemur, the indri, although visitors are likely to see around 15-18 species in the wild.
 Lemurs are divided into the four-legged variety, which scamper across the ground and leap from tree to tree like a monkey, and the fantastical sifakas, which move around on two legs in a bouncing dance and seem to defy gravity as they leap between branches like children on a trampoline.

 Spotting lemurs in the wild depends very much on where you are and what you want to see.
 Some lemurs linger in trees close to major roads, and a good guide will be able to take you just a few minutes into the bush to spot them.
 Others, like tiny mouse lemurs, are easier to spot at night, whereas many species require a trek into the rainforest.
 Guides are skilled, passionate and local.

 Deforestation across Madagascar has robbed many lemurs of their habitat, but the increasing tourist industry and actions to engage locals in the conservation process has raised awareness of the huge natural richness on their doorstep.
 The experience of trekking up forest paths, followed by a long scramble through undergrowth or down steep hillsides, makes the experience that much more special.

 Contributed by Jill @ Reading The Book Travel

-What is your favourite safari destination in Africa?
+What is your favourite African safari holidays destination?
 Share your thoughts in comments below.